FujoWebDev/fujocoded/src/content/updates/25-12-23-tis-the-season/_kickstarter.md

 We can't wait to see you in the next year (and newsletter), with ~~even more~~ _a moderate quantity of new_ updates.
-Since not quite as much time will pass—we pinkie swear!—we _hope_ the update might will look thinner, but not for that less meaty.
+Since not quite as much time will pass—we pinkie swear!—we _hope_ the update will look thinner, but not for that less meaty.

 As always, _quality over quantity, mind over matter, seme over